DevRaj7/Ant-NLP/README.md

 ## Usage 💻

-After launching the server, start a web browser and run the localhost address in 2 tabs
+After launching the server, start a web browser and load the page with the address -
 ```
 http://127.0.0.1:5000/
 ```